kevinconca/UT-Machine-Learning/README.md

 # UT-Machine-Learning
-Project for Machine Learning course at University of Twente (2015)
+[Kaggle] Project for Machine Learning course at University of Twente (2015)

 **In collaboration with Kim Beunder**